lukstafi/ppx_minidebug/README.md

 ### Providing the necessary type information

 We only log values of identifiers, located inside patterns, for which the type is provided in the source code, in a syntactically close / related location.
 PPX rewriters do not have access to the results of type inference.
-We extract the available type information, but we don't do it perfectly, there is room for improvement.
+We extract the available type information, but we don't do it perfectly.
 We propagate type information top-down, merging it, but we do not unify or substitute type variables.

 Here is a probably incomplete list of the restrictions: